fogfish/fogfish.github.io/tech/techniques/security.md

 # Security and Privacy

+[Project Zero](https://googleprojectzero.blogspot.com) News and updates from the Project Zero team at Google

 [Git Secret Scanner](https://shhgit.darkport.co.uk) - Analysis of GitHub, GitLab and BitBucket reports for accedential security commits.

 [Security Best Practices: Symmetric Encryption with AES in Java and Android](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9) - Advanced Encryption Standard (AES), common block modes, why you need padding and initialization vectors and how to protect your data against modification with avoiding most security issues.